Iteatime/Acrabadabra/README.md

 * To test your code you can run:
     `npm run dev`

-by default, the front run on `localhost:4200/`, and the lambda on `localhost:9000/`.
+ By default, the front runs on `localhost:4200/`, and the back on `localhost:9000/`.

 ## How the deployment is achieved :